matiasconsiglio/project-4/README.md

 - Update comment.
     - Only available for logged in users and for updating their own users comment.
-    - Sends you to another page to update and send your new comment, after update the user is sent to the home page.
+    - Sends you to another page to update and send your new comment, after update the user is sent to the home page, aslo user gets a new blank space for the new comment to be updated, old one will be errased.
+In the back end the comment is processed as one.
-    - New comment needs approval.
-    - Old comment after update dissapears.
     - Message to user "waiting for approval" after update.